2005 JASNA Essay Contest First Place Winner College/University Division

 The Masculine Pen: Character and Correspondence in Pride and Prejudice

-Although Jane Austen did not write any of her six major novels in the epistolary style that was so popular in the eighteenth century, characters in her novels are frequently involved in the sending and receiving of letters.
+Though Austen did not write any of her six major novels in the epistolary style that was so popular in the eighteenth century, characters in her novels are frequently involved in the sending and receiving of letters.
 Letter writing was an essential social skill of the English gentry throughout the eighteenth century.
 Though letters of friendship and familial correspondence were primarily the domain of women, Austen’s men are often men of letters as well.
 A man’s education, rank, and place in society were all evident in his manner of writing.
 Essential long distance communication, whether for business or pleasure, could only be achieved by way of written correspondence, and so a man’s skill with language, his ability to convey not only facts, but also his opinions and feelings through the tone of his letter, was vitally important.
 A letter can function as a form of masculine soliloquy, imbued with a Shakespearean sense of honest representation of thought, whether good or ill.
 As a literary device, a letter allows the reader to glimpse the mind of its writer without authorial interference, and without the filter of the intended recipient’s view.
 A letter writer lives and breathes beyond the immediate proximity of the heroine, and beyond the author’s point of view, bringing a greater sense of realism to the novel.

 Austen makes limited, but effective use of men’s letters in her 1813 novel, Pride and Prejudice, as she features eight letters, in whole or in part, written by men.
 Austen uses letters as a means of gaining access to her male characters’ thoughts and intentions.
 As a feminine narrative voice, Austen will never listen in to conversations between men, or read men’s solitary thoughts.
 She will only write from the perspective of what a lady can hear, observe, or do.
 However, though Austen normally conveys her male characters’ thoughts via their actions and conversations in public with female characters, one way she gets around her own rule is with the masculine pen.

-There were social rules for letter writing among the gentry.
 Men corresponded with men.
 Men did not send personal letters to women unless they were related, engaged, or married to them.
 To circumvent this rule of etiquette, and avoid the raised eyebrows and wagging tongues of neighbors and family, men would need to hand deliver or send such a note by discreet messenger to a woman.
 This is precisely what Mr. Darcy does in Pride and Prejudice with his famous letter to Elizabeth.
 He waits for her in the park so that he might personally deliver his letter without arousing suspicion among friends and family who know nothing of his proposal of marriage or of her rejection of him.

-Austen’s men write letters true to character, without exception.
 When Mr. Collins says in his letter to Mr. Bennet, “Where it shall be my earnest endeavor to demean myself with grateful respect towards her Ladyship,” he speaks the truth; Mr. Collins is nothing if not earnest.
 The letter is a faithful prelude to the man.
 He is over-solicitous to his intended hosts, full of unnecessary apologies.
 Elizabeth picks up on his ridiculousness, and asks her fellow judge of character, Mr. Bennet, if he does not view Mr. Collins as a rather strange mix.
 Her father assents, adding that he looks forward to amusing himself with Mr. Collins’ folly (Austen 58-60).
 Mr. Collins’ letter is as full of pompous piety and self-promoting as Mr. Collins himself: “I flatter myself that my present overtures of goodwill are highly commendable” (58).
 Collins’ letter reveals his insincere and manipulative character, reflecting the manner in which he uses deference to gain preferment of position, gratitude and admiration, as well as financial and material advantage.
 Every decision Mr. Collins makes is with respect to appearances.
 There is a telling passage in Shakespeare’s Hamlet, where Hamlet says to his mother, “Madam, I know not seems” (Hamlet 1:2:79), pointing out the contrast between being and seeming, authenticity of feeling, and putting on a show.
 By contrast, Mr. Collins is all about “seeming,” worried only that making peace might seem disrespectful, not whether it would actually be disrespectful to his late father to make peace with Mr. Bennet.
 Mr. Collins’ letter, like Mr. Collins himself, is teeming with self-importance, and self-congratulatory phrases, such as “distinguished by,” “preferred me,” “my duty to promote and establish the blessing of peace,” “I flatter myself,” “my present overtures…highly commendable,” and “next in the entail” (does Mr. Bennet really need to be reminded?)
 (Austen 58-9).
 Mr. Collins also lacks masculine forthrightness and decisiveness, for all his decisions revolve around deference to Lady Catherine.
 He is a simpering, groveling, pathetic character, and one of Austen’s most brilliant creations.
 After hearing his letter read aloud by Mr. Bennet, Elizabeth sums up Mr. Collins perfectly when she says, “He must be an oddity, I think” (59).

 Before the reader hears even a word of Darcy’s letter, Austen gives important clues to understanding his character.
 First, by waiting in the grove for Elizabeth, Darcy protects their privacy by not sending the letter by messenger.
 Secondly, wealthy Mr. Darcy is shown to be a good steward of expensive letter paper, for though he writes a long letter, he writes in very small handwriting, on both sides of two sheets, plus all over the inside of the unfolded envelope.
 In an earlier Netherfield passage, Austen reveals that Darcy often writes long letters, writes in a dignified learned style, and is careful and deliberate in his choice of words (43-4).
 The opposite of Mr. Collins in tone, Darcy’s letter starts off haughty, proper, and unapologetic—he demands Elizabeth’s attention—saying this letter is designed to explain his character, as he appeals to her justice to give him a fair hearing.
 Darcy understands how Elizabeth might have misunderstood him, how circumstances and the word of others, especially Wickham, could have given her an unfavorable impression of him.
 He owns that the charges laid at his feet, if true, would justify Elizabeth’s despising him.
 However, Darcy knows the rightness of his actions, and without apology, upon explanation, expects acquittal.
 Darcy then lays out the history and facts of each case, truthfully, though it brings him pain to do so.
 His passionate “in defiance of honor and humanity” shows the greater import he gives to the charge regarding Wickham, than that of harming Jane and Bingley’s prospects (185).
 Darcy’s lengthy explanation is carefully constructed, thoroughly analyzed, and well defended.